syncfusion-content/java-file-format-docs/java-file-formats/word-library/applying-watermark.md

----
+﻿---
 title: Applying Watermark | Syncfusion
-description: This section illustrates how to insert text or pictures watermark to the Word document
+description: This section illustrates how to insert text or pictures watermark to the Word document using Syncfusion Word library (Essential DocIO)
 platform: java-file-formats
 control: Word Library
 documentation: UG
 ---

-# Applying Watermark
+# Working with Watermark

-Watermarks are text or pictures that appear behind the docment text.
+Watermarks are text or pictures that appear behind the document text.
 You can access the watermark in the document by using the `Watermark` property of `WordDocument` class.

 There are two types of watermarks: Text and Picture.